VijayPonni/Back-end/PostgreSQL/PostgreSQL..notes.md

 <br><img src="Assets\pic33.png" width="500px"> <br><br>

-# Where clause and AND :
+# WHERE clause and AND :

 * `WHERE` clause helps to filter the columns with some conditions .